mihai-gabriel1/Javascript-Weather-Selector/README.md

 # Javascript-Weather-Selector

-Simple weather selector, displaying the weather condition and what you might want to wear!
+Simple weather selector, displaying the weather condition and what kind of clothes you might want to wear!